CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 3. You will now see that all the resources have been successfully deployed in the Azure portal.

    ![Deployment progress](images/13.png)

-> Note: If you encounter any issues with the deployment step, you can refer to the expected Copilot-generated deployment scripts in `/.azure` folder of the [workshop/deployment-expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/deployment-expected/asset-manager) branch to compare your deployment scripts and troubleshoot the problems.

 ## Summary